acke/VolunteerAdmin/README.md

 0. Admin creates the event, and decides when in time it needs to happen.
 1. Administrator reviews list of unassigned tasks/events.
-2. Admins gets a suggested list of persons for the task/event, that are avaible for this time slot
+2. Admins gets a suggested list of persons for the task/event, that are available for this time slot
 3. Admin assigns person to the slot.
 4. Admin creates a standby list for the task/event.